jspecify/jspecify/docs/docs/spec.md

 > Subtyping does end up being transitive when the relation is required to hold
 > in all worlds.
 And it does end up being reflexive when the relation is
 > required to hold only in [some world].
 We don't state those properties as
-> rules for 2 reasons: First, they arise naturally from the definitions.
-Second,
+> rules for two reasons: First, they arise naturally from the definitions.
-> we don't want to suggest that subtyping is reflexive and transitive under both
+> Second, we don't want to suggest that subtyping is reflexive and transitive
-> versions of the rule.
+> under both versions of the rule.

 Contrast this with our [nullness-delegating subtyping] rules and [containment]
 rules: Each of those is defined as a transitive closure.
 However, this is